fschuhi/rob-burbea-expert/docs/reranking.md

 The 500ms reranking is about 3-5% of your total query time.
 The LLM generation dominates.
 So the reranker is cheap relative to its benefit.

-**On GPU**, you could batch all 25 pairs and run them in parallel - maybe 50-100ms total.
-But your M4's Neural Engine isn't used by the `sentence-transformers` library; it runs on CPU.

 ---

 ## A Concrete Example